ska-telescope/lmc-base-classes/README.md

 #### 0.2.0
 - Changed logging to use SKA format
 - Simplified element, storage and central logging to just a single target.
 Default writes to stdout.
-  This is in line with the move to Elastic for all logs instead of using the Tango Logging System for some cases.
+  This is in line with the move to Elastic for all logs instead of using the Tango Logging Service for some cases.
 - Deprecated `dev_logging` method.
 Will be removed in 0.3.0.
 Use direct calls the `self.logger` instead.